-Your Windows Store apps can sign users in and out with their Microsoft accounts so that your apps can access their data in Microsoft cloud services like Hotmail and Microsoft SkyDrive.
+Your Windows Runtime apps can sign users in and out with their Microsoft accounts so that your apps can access their data in Microsoft cloud services like Outlook.com and Microsoft OneDrive.

 These steps describe at a high level how your app can access the user's profile info.
-To see the detailed instructions, see How to use Windows Services in your app.
+To see the detailed instructions, see How to use Microsoft services in your app.

-Your app must call WL.init() once in each page that uses functions from the Live Software Development Kit (SDK).
+Your app must call WL.init() once in each page that uses functions from the Live SDK.

 You might be able to simplify this in your app by keeping the functions that call the Live SDK in a single file.

 Add these two entries in the app's Settings pane.

 The Account command in the Settings pane shows the Flyout in which users can sign in to and sign out of their Microsoft account.

 This image shows a setting pane with those commands added explicitly.
 If you app has other settings, you might also consider putting the sign-in and sign-out functionality or the privacy statement on a Settings flyout with other related entries.
 The important point is that these settings must be available and discoverable in your app.